-- HQ server: Home of the master database (DB), Connect Director, manage some switches. - Secondary HQ server (optional): To implement redundancy. - Distributed Voice Server (DVS): One or more distributed servers managing switches with an optional distributed database (DDB).
-DVS can either be on Windows Operating System (WinDVS) or Linux Operating System (Linux DVS). - Switch: Tens to hundreds of switches to manage end points, provide call control/media capabilities. - Unified Communications in a Box (UCB): A few conference bridge appliances. - Phone: Several thousand MGCP and/or SIP end points. - Connect client: Several hundreds to thousand stand-alone or web-based client applications. - External applications: A DVS dedicated to an external application such as Connect Contact Center, Syntellect or a Call recording server. - Connect Mobility: Several hundred Connect Mobility clients. - Mobility Router: One or more Mobility Routers. - WAN: A wide area network for inter-site communications. - Edge Gateway: An appliance for secure access of Mitel services by remote endpoints.
+- HQ server: Home of the primary database (DB), Connect Director, manage some switches. - Distributed Voice Server (DVS): One or more distributed servers managing switches with an optional distributed database (DDB).
+DVS can either be on Windows Operating System (WinDVS) or Linux Operating System (Linux DVS). - Switch: Tens to hundreds of switches to manage end points, provide call control/media capabilities. - Unified Communications in a Box (UCB): Service appliance providing instant messaging and conferencing. - Phone: Several thousand MGCP and/or SIP end points. - Connect client: Several hundreds to thousand stand-alone or web-based client applications. - External applications: A DVS dedicated to an external application such as Connect Contact Center, Syntellect or a Call recording server.

+- Connect Mobility: Several hundred Connect Mobility clients. - Mobility Router: One or more Mobility Routers. - WAN: A wide area network for inter-site communications. - Edge Gateway: An appliance for secure access of Mitel services by remote endpoints.